tparchman/GAIN_summer2021/day_one/unix_assignment1.md

 Note: there is a `\ ` before HD.
 This is because the directory name (“Machintosh HD”) has a space in it.

-*In general, when making and naming directories in unix, you will want to avoid using spaces because they require extra typing and the `\ ` needs to be used instead of just “ “.
-SPACES IN DIRECTORY NAMES = BAD.* Don't do it.
-Ever.
+In general, when making and naming directories or files in unix, you will want to avoid using spaces because they require extra typing and the `\ ` needs to be used instead of just “ “.
+If you have been using spaces in file or directory names, you will quickly learn that it causes headaches.

 What do you think the following command will do?
 Try it and find out: